thePlatform/thePlatform-video-manager/readme.txt

 == Changelog ==

+= 1.3.1 =
+Account settings are now separate from the rest of the plugin preferences - Note this will require reconfiguring the plugin.

 = 1.3.0 =
 Plugin settings are now cleaned up when switching accounts or deactivating Plugin settings now gracefully fall back when login fails